Keparoo/Tuttitracks/README.md

 - view audio feature information like key, time-signature, tempo etc. (that the standard Spotify app does not share)
 - create and edit playlists that can be saved locally and uploaded and synced to your Spotify account.

-Note: in order to use this web app a Spotify account is required: either free or paid.
+NOte: A Spotify Account (either free or paid) is required in order to use this web app.

 ---